How to Protect Your Privacy When You Travel

 -

-Avoid public Wi-Fi for banking or sensitive accounts.
+Avoid public Wi-Fi for banking or sensitive logins.

 -

-Turn off Bluetooth and location sharing when not needed.
+Disable Bluetooth and location sharing when not actively using them.

 -